Zulu-Inuoe/jzon/README.md

 Please see the section [Motivation and Features](#motivation-and-features) for a set of motivations driving jzon and why you should consider it over the other hundred options available for JSON in CL.

+Please see the [changelog](CHANGELOG.md) for a list of changes between versions.

 [![Actions Status](https://github.com/Zulu-Inuoe/jzon/workflows/ci/badge.svg)](https://github.com/Zulu-Inuoe/jzon/actions)

 #### Table of Contents